arosario513/COMP-3015/work/final/README.md

 - Now, you should be able to create a user and login

 ## No Docker
-Alternatively, you can just create a virtual environment inside of `app/` and install the modules needed with  `pip install -r requirements.txt` and then run `python main.py`.
-If  you already have a mysql/mariadb server running you can use the `init.sql` script to create the tables.
+Alternatively, you can just create a virtual environment inside of `app/` and install the modules needed with
+`pip install -r requirements.txt` and then run `python main.py`.
+If you already have a mysql/mariadb server running, you can use the `init.sql` script to create the tables.